Co-universal $C^{\ast}$-algebras for product systems over finite aligned subcategories of groupoids: -envelopes of cosystems as co-universal -algebras

-We show next that $\{j^r_{f}\}_{f \in P(-,-)}$ is co-universal.
-Let $\psi$ be a gauge-compatible, injective, Nica-covariant isometric representation of $X$.
+Let $\psi$ be an injective, gauge-compatible, Nica covariant Toeplitz representation of $\FX$.
 Then $C^*(\psi)$ is a topologically $G$-graded $C^*$-algebra by \cref{prop:_grading_coaction}.
 We use $\FB$ to denote the $G$-grading of $C^*(\psi)$.
-By \cref{thm:_couniver_groupid_cond}, $\FB$ is a Fell bundle and there exists a surjective $*$-homomorphism from $C^*(\psi)$ to the reduced cross sectional $C^*$-algebra $C^*_r(\FB)$ of $\FB$.
+Note that $\FB$ is a Fell bundle.
 Let